Guest Post by U.S. attorney, Joel Nagel.

 An offshore trust is a trust structured in a zero tax jurisdiction.
 There are many “offshore” jurisdictions, but only a few that offer maximum asset protection.
 So, a well-placed offshore trust is one set up in a zero tax country that also provides solid asset protection planning laws.

-In 2017, the best offshore trust jurisdictions are:
+The best offshore trust jurisdictions are:

 - Cook Islands,